 In terms of general sight-seeing, the parks are an absolute must.
 Entry is free, and the landscaping is immaculate.
 I went during a heatwave, so many of the roses were dying in the Volksgarten, but it was still lovely.
 Even with construction mucking up the view!

-One of the most interesting things I noticed about Vienna is just how clean it is.
+One of the most interesting things I noticed while walking around Vienna is just how clean it is.
 At least, in comparison to other large cities I’ve visited.
-There was much less graffiti, most of the lawns were well-maintained, and I didn’t see any litter on the ground.
-Are the people of Vienna just naturally tidier?
-Maybe!
-However, I did see a lot of street cleaners in the early morning; so, it may simply be a matter of Vienna investing more than other cities in keeping things neat and orderly.
-In Germany (or, at least where I live) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.
+There was much less graffiti in Vienna than in Germany, most of the lawns were well-maintained, and I didn’t see any litter on the ground.
+In Germany (at least, where I’ve lived/visited) public lawn maintenance seems to be on a “when we feel like it” schedule, whereas I saw them doing constant upkeep in Vienna.

 Even though I was there to learn German, I still had so much fun in Vienna.
 Not only with the tours and events hosted by Goethe, but also exploring on my own.
 Normally, by the end of a long vacation, I’m ready to go back home.
 By the end of my two weeks in Vienna, I realized I wanted to stay even longer.
 With my real vacation ahead of me, though, it was time to move on.
 I boarded the Nightjet to Cologne and met my husband to begin our 5-day biking tour along the Rhine, from Mainz all the way back to Cologne.